cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * A 3, 2, 2 reversal can be very powerful because they were willing to pay up and sell down

-Motherbar issue - once you have an inside bar, the bar previous to it is called a motherbar.
+* Motherbar issue - once you have an inside bar, the bar previous to it is called a motherbar.
 Sometimes its hard to get out of the motherbar and it ends up as a chopshop

+* Trading the gaps, stay on the 15, 30, 60 timeframes but also pay attention to higher timeframes but don't go into the vortext of lower timeframes